 This course provides students with valuable educational and professional opportunities designed to make connections between theory and practice.
 During internships, students explore and gain hands on experience in their field of study, exploring practical applications in a professional work environment.
-Course Objectives After successful completing this course, you will be able to: - CO-1: Describe the internship experience in relation to professional goals. - CO-2: Apply a management topic that relates to the internship. - CO-3: Develop professional connections and explain a strategy to maintain those relationships. - CO-4: Identify areas for future knowledge and skill development CO-5: Practice professional communication skills, i.e. intrapersonal, interpersonal, written, and oral.
-CO-6: Operate in accordance with ethical and professional standards of the internship agency and university.
+Course Objectives After successful completing this course, you will be able to: - CO-1: Analyze the internship experience in relation to professional goals. - CO-2: Apply a management topic that relates to the internship.
+CO-3: Examine a policy or a framework that addresses a topic relevant to ones program of study and the internship itself.
+CO-4: Develop professional connections and identify a strategy to maintain those relationships. - CO-5: Identify areas for future knowledge and skill development - CO-6: Refine professional communication skills, i.e. intrapersonal, interpersonal, written, and oral.
 CO-7: Operate in accordance with ethical and professional standards of the internship agency and university Outline Unit 1: